Graduate Program Overview

 (32-33 semester hours)

-The Department of Music offers Master of Music concentrations in music education and in performance.
-The newly redesigned Music Education curriculum is offered on campus for traditional students, and as a low-residency option where students can complete a majority of the courses online, with a six-hour summer residency
+The Department of Music offers Master of Music concentrations in performance, music education, (including an initial-licensure option for students seeking a teacher license), collaborative piano, and conducting.
+The Music Education curriculum is offered on campus for traditional students, and as a low-residency option where students can complete a majority of the courses online, with a six-hour summer residency.

 A thesis is required for music education students (3 hours).
+For music education students pursuing the initial licensure, the edTPA (completed during student teaching) will take the place of the thesis.
 A thesis option (6 hours) may be chosen for performance and conducting, but is not required.
 Thesis Guidelines can be found here.

 RESEARCH LITERACY REQUIREMENT